 9. A copy of these rules and regulations will be posted in each booth.

-10. POs will submit net and gross sales total to the Bazaar Food Vendor Chair/Co-Chair at the end of each day (these numbers will only be used to report how much money is raised for the community).
+10. POs will submit net and gross sales totals to the Bazaar Food Vendor Coordinator at the end of each day (these numbers are only used to report how much money is raised for the community).